chansen22/ResponseMonster/README.md

     - Actors: Administrator
     - Action: Create course and assign teacher to admin course.

 3. Survey Creation
     - Actors: Professors
     - Action: Create multiple choice or short answer surveys.

 4. Take Survey
     - Actors: Student
     - Action: Ability to take surveys of courses they're enrolled in.

 5. Add/Drop Course
     - Actors: Student/Administrator
     - Action: Users should be able to add or remove courses from the webapp

+6. Edit Course
+    - Actors: Teacher/Administrator
+    - Action: Users should be able to add/remove users, add/remove description/surveys

+7. Edit Survey
+    - Actors: Teacher/Administrator
+    - Action: Users should be able to change survey details

+8. Delete User
+    - Actors: Administrator
+    - Action: Admins should be able to delete users

+9. Grade Surveys
+    - Actors: Teachers
+    - Action: Teachers should be able to grade surveys for a score